 \subsubsection{Without spontaneous lattice symmetry breaking}

-Two spin-$\frac{1}{2}$ experimental examples of 2D (explicit) VBC have recently attracted attention: CaV$_4$O$_9$\cite{CaV4O9,uksl96,am96b,tku96,sr96,szksu96,wgsoh97} and SrCu$_2$(BO$_3$)$_2$.\cite{k99,nkoum99,mu99,k00,kk00,msku00,tmu01,lws02,kthb02,mu03} Both of them have a lattice derived from the square lattice: in CaV$_4$O$_9$ the V$^{4+}$ ions are on a 1/5 depleted square lattice and SrCu$_2$(BO$_3$)$_2$ is an illustration of the Shastry Sutherland model\cite{ss81a} .
-A lattice embedding the main couplings of these two physical problems is drawn in Fig.~\ref{qss}.
+Two spin-$\frac{1}{2}$ experimental examples of 2D (explicit) VBC have recently attracted attention: CaV$_4$O$_9$\cite{CaV4O9,uksl96,am96b,tku96,sr96,szksu96,wgsoh97} and SrCu$_2$(BO$_3$)$_2$.\cite{k99,nkoum99,mu99,k00,kk00,msku00,tmu01,lws02,kthb02,mu03} In CaV$_4$O$_9$ the V$^{4+}$ ions are on a 1/5 depleted square lattice and in SrCu$_2$(BO$_3$)$_2$ the exchange couplings between Cn$^{2+}$ ions realize the Shastry Sutherland model.\cite{ss81a} A lattice embedding the main couplings of these two physical problems is drawn in Fig.~\ref{qss}.
 Interactions are of the Heisenberg type.\footnote{Small Dzyaloshinsky-Moriya interactions have been identified in SrCu$_2$(BO$_3$)$_2$.\cite{cz02}}

-VBC are obvious ground-states in the strong coupling limits of each problem.
+VBC are obvious ground states in the strong coupling limits of each problem.

-The exact ground-state of the Shastry Sutherland model is built from singlets on the $J'$ bonds.\cite{ss81a,mu99} For $J'/J\gtrsim 1.55\pm0.05 $ the model has a gap in the spectrum of excitations and is in a dimerized VBC phase. \footnote{ Consider a decomposition of the Shastry-Sutherland lattice as edge- and corner-sharing triangles.
+The exact ground state of the Shastry Sutherland model is built from singlets on the $J'$ bonds.\cite{ss81a,mu99} For $J'/J\gtrsim 1.55\pm0.05 $ the model has a gap in the spectrum of excitations and is in a dimerized VBC phase. \footnote{ Consider a decomposition of the Shastry-Sutherland lattice as edge- and corner-sharing triangles.
 For $J'=2J$ the Hamiltonian is accordingly written as a sum of $J(\vec{S}_1+\vec{S}_2+\vec{S}_3)^2$ terms for each triangle ($J'$-bonds are shared by two triangles) and each such term is minimized by the dimerized state.
-This shows rigorously that the dimerized state is the ground-state as soon as $J'/J\gtrsim 2$.} For $J'/J\lesssim 1.15\pm0.05$ the system is in the $(\pi,\pi)$ N\'eel state of the square lattice~(results of zero-temperature series expansion\cite{zoh02}).
-The possibility of an intermediate phase, possibly with helical short-ranged correlations, has been actively discussed in the literature.\cite{am96a,kk00,cms01} S.~Miyahara and K.~Ueda have recently written a review of the theory of the orthogonal dimer Heisenberg spin model for SrCu$_2$(BO$_3$)$_2$.\cite{mu03}
+This shows rigorously that the dimerized state is the ground state as soon as $J'/J\gtrsim 2$.} For $J'/J\lesssim 1.15\pm0.05$ the system is in the $(\pi,\pi)$ N\'eel state of the square lattice~(results of zero-temperature series expansion\cite{zoh02}).
+The possibility of an intermediate phase, possibly with helical short-range correlations, has been actively discussed in the literature.\cite{am96a,kk00,cms01} S.~Miyahara and K.~Ueda have recently written a review of the theory of the orthogonal dimer Heisenberg spin model for SrCu$_2$(BO$_3$)$_2$.\cite{mu03}